Menu

 Awarded every two years in the even numbered years, the John Goss Memorial Scholarship is in memory of the late John Goss, FRCO, former conductor of the National Ballet of Canada and relative of his namesake, the British composer Sir John Goss.
 The scholarship of up to $3,500 is awarded to an individual for advanced organ study within or outside of Canada.
 This may be applied for short, medium, or long-term study, in a variety of scenarios (e.g. one-on-one private instruction or masterclass instruction, conservatory/university studies, organ academy program).

-The 2026 application online application portal is available here.
-The deadline to submit the application is April 30, 2026.
+The 2026 application online application portal is closed.

 All applicants must meet the following requirements: